 Healthy Babies, Strong Families, and Foundations for Lifelong Success

 The Early Success Coalition is a collective impact initiative that promotes shared, evidence-based practices proven to improve early childhood development and school readiness within Shelby County, Tennessee.

 We envision a community with healthy babies, strong families, and foundations for lifelong success.
-As such, the mission of the Early Success Coalition is to develop a comprehensive early childhood system of high-quality services for children from pre-conception to age five that engages families, promotes resiliency and supports positive early childhood development.
+As such, the mission of the Early Success Coalition is to support the expansion and coordination of a comprehensive system of high quality services for children preconception through age 5 through family engagement and community collaboration to promote early childhood development.

 Since our focus is on improving the lives of children, we work to strengthen the network of caregivers and providers that serve these children.
 Specifically, we work with early childhood service providers including teachers, pediatricians and other health care providers, infant mental health specialists, behavioral health specialists, home visitors, social service providers as well as parents and caregivers.